Naturmuseum Senckenberg: Psittacosaurus

 As of 2022, a key holding is a fossilized Psittacosaurus (specimen SMF R 4970) from Liaoning, China, with clear bristles around its tail and visible fossilized stomach contents.
 The specimen was first reported in 2002.
 The exact date and locality of the discovery within Liaoning is unknown.
-A controversial debate about the legal ownership arose.
+A controversial debate regarding the legal ownership arose.
 In 2021, researchers described its cloaca in more detail and found similarities with the body outlet of birds.
 In 2022, for the first time a belly button was found in a dinosaur fossil.
 A physical life reconstruction of the animal was prepared by paleoartist Robert Nicholls.

 Edmontosaurus and Triceratops

-Another originals are an Edmontosaurus annectens mummy (specimen SMF R 4036) from Lance Formation, Wyoming. and two Triceratops skulls.
+Other originals include an Edmontosaurus annectens mummy (specimen SMF R 4036) from Lance Formation, Wyoming. and two Triceratops skulls.
 The museum bought the three specimen from fossil collector Charles Hazelius Sternberg and his sons in the early 20th century.
 The museum also exhibits a cast of a complete Triceratops, the museum's mascot.